John Angelo Jackson: Early life

 He was brought up and educated in Nelson, Lancashire.
 He was apprenticed in pharmacy before World War II.
 However, at the outbreak of war, he left to volunteer for the R.A.F. in which he served for six years.
 He flew with No. 31 Squadron RAF in India and Burma, flying in much needed supplies to the 14th Army who were stranded behind Japanese lines, for which he was mentioned in despatches.

 After the war he became a schoolmaster.
 He taught geography and science in Nelson and Redcar, during which time he would voluntarily undertake extracurricular activities after school hours and weekends introducing his students to the mountains.

-He was an avid and skilful photographer, something that lasted throughout his life, much of this work was used on lecture tours around the world, books that he wrote, pictures and detailed information for books that other people requested for their publications, magazine articles, the BBC etc.
+Throughout his life, he practiced photography and applied his skills to various professional projects.
+His visual work and research were featured in his own books and international lectures, as well as in third-party publications, magazines, and BBC broadcasts.